sdetweil/MagicMirror_scripts/README.md

 ## Upgrade to next MagicMirror version from an existing installation

-New versions are released once every 90 days (Jan 1, Apr 1, July 1, Oct 1).
+A new MagicMirror version is released once every 90 days (Jan 1, Apr 1, July 1, Oct 1).

 `upgrade-script.sh` will do the `git pull` and `npm install`, and refresh npm setup for any modules that might need it it should handle all the work…